i-aryan/rate-limiter/README.md

 }
 ```

-tryRequest returns a boolean indicating whether the requesst should be let through or not.
-In case of leaky bucket, if the request is allowed then True is returned after waiting for the duration required by the algorithm.
+tryRequest returns a boolean indicating whether the request should be let through or not.
+In the case of the leaky bucket, if the request is allowed then True is returned after waiting for the duration required by the algorithm.

-This method throws an exception if limit does not exist, there's a limit type mistach or for leaky bucket if there's more than one limit.
-This should be handled in the catch block and ideally the request should be allowed if the rateLimiter throws an exception so your service isn't down.
+This method throws an exception if a limit does not exist, there's a limit type mismatch or for leaky bucket if there's more than one limit.
+This should be handled in the catch block and ideally, the request should be allowed if the rateLimiter throws an exception so your service isn't down.

-For a demo Spring API, the code would look like:
+For a demo Spring API, the code would look like this:

 ```
 @GetMapping("/")